3 October Festival

 The 3 October Festival (Dutch : 3 Oktoberfeest or simply 3 Oktober, also Leidens Ontzet) is a festival in Leiden, the Netherlands.
 It is held annually during the days leading up to the 3rd and often concludes that evening or the following day.
-It has been a local tradition since 1886.
+Observed since the 1500s, its modern public celebration has been a locally declared holiday since 1886.

 Historical origins

-The festival commemorates the anniversary of the 1573 - 1574 Siege of Leiden during the Eighty Years' War when the Spanish Army attempted to capture the city.
+The festival commemorates the anniversary of the 1573–1574 Siege of Leiden during the Eighty Years' War when the Spanish Army attempted to capture the city.
 The first siege lasted from October 1573 until March 1574, and the Spanish returned that May for a second attempt.
-The city had neglected, in the interim, to destroy Spanish fortifications outside of the city's protective walls and failed to acquire enough additional provisions to sustain a renewed siege, even though they were warned in advance of the Spanish forces' impending return.
+The city had neglected, in the interim, to destroy Spanish fortifications outside of the city's protective walls and failed to acquire enough additional provisions to sustain a renewed siege, even though they were warned in advance of the Spanish forces' return.

-With food supplies dwindling, Leiden's citizens were in despair as the Spanish attempted to infiltrate the city.
-Within two months, provisions within Leiden were almost completely exhausted.
-Desperate to improve morale, then mayor Pieter Adriaanszoon van der Werff went so far as to propose committing suicide so his constituents could eat his own body.
+Food supplies within Leiden were almost completely exhausted as the Spanish attempted to infiltrate the city.
+To improve morale in the city, then-mayor Pieter Adriaanszoon van der Werff proposed committing suicide so his constituents could eat his own body.
 That September, the army of Dutch rebel leader William the Silent began formulating a plan to liberate the city.

 They began destroying dikes near Rotterdam in order to flood the surrounding countryside.
 However, it took several days before there was enough wind to direct the water over the land toward Leiden.
-A fierce storm aided their efforts on the night of October 2nd.
+A fierce storm aided their efforts on the night of 2 October.
 The rising tide caused a portion of Leiden's city walls to begin crumbling.
 That, coupled by the rising water level in their camps, convinced the Spanish troops that an attack was underway and they fled in terror.
 By that time, hundreds of people within the city had perished due to starvation.
-According to legend, a boy, usually named as Cornelis Joppenszoon, left the city that night to explore the Spanish troop's now destroyed camps.
-He found a pot of stew made of carrots, onions, parsnips, and meat, supposedly still warm and undamaged by the water.
+According to legend, a boy, usually named as Cornelis Joppenszoon, left the city that night to explore the Spanish troop's destroyed camps.
+He found a pot of stew made of carrots, onions, parsnips, and meat, still warm and undamaged by the water.
 He then returned to the city and informed everyone that the troops had fled.

-William and his soldiers sailed to Leiden as part of a makeshift military fleet dubbed the Watergeuzen ("Sea Beggars") on the morning of October 3rd.
-They headed north along the Vliet canal, which now had water deep enough to support their boats, and brought food and other supplies to Leiden's starving citizens.
+William and his soldiers sailed to Leiden as part of a makeshift military fleet dubbed the Watergeuzen ("Sea Beggars") on the morning of 3 October.
+They headed north along the Vliet canal, which now had water deep enough to support their boats, and brought food and other supplies to Leiden's citizens.
 The food supplies primarily consisted of herring and white bread (haring en wittebrood).
-To reward the city's steadfast citizens for withstanding the Spanish attack, William established Leiden University the following year.
+To reward the city's citizens for withstanding the Spanish attack, William established Leiden University the following year.